joakimk/toniq/README.md

 ### Speed

 * [x] Infinite concurrency
-* [ ] Be able to skip persistence
-* [ ] Simple benchmark to see if it behaves as expected in different modes
-   - [ ] write job times in microseconds?
-   - [ ] benchmark unpersisted jobs
-   - [ ] benchmark persisting many jobs (100k+)
-   - [ ] benchmark many long running jobs
-   - [ ] optimize a bit
-   - [ ] comparative benchmark for sidekiq and/or exq?

 ### 1.0

-- [ ] A failed job will be automatically retried with a delay between each.
-* [ ] Log an error when a job takes "too long" to run, set a sensible default
-  - Not detecting this has led to production issues in other apps.
-A warning is easy to do and can help a lot.
 * [ ] Custom max\_concurrency
   - Probably only enforced on a VM-level.
 Two VMs of max\_concurrency 10 can run 20 concurrent jobs.
 Document how it works.
   - Idea: use GenEvent of finished/failed to drive it?
+- [ ] A failed job will be automatically retried with a delay between each.
+* [ ] Log an error when a job takes "too long" to run, set a sensible default
+  - Not detecting this has led to production issues in other apps.
+A warning is easy to do and can help a lot.
 * [ ] Verify that errors are only reported to honeybadger when a job is moved into failed_jobs
 * [ ] Add CI
 * [ ] Update README to reflect what exists and remove readme-driven-development tag.